-63 Neutrino flux prediction
+66 Neutrino flux prediction

-- Predictions for the neutrino flux are obtained via jnubeam version 10d.
-For a - detailed description of jnubeam, see Ref.??.
-At the INGRID detector location - a total neutrino flux per proton on target of \\\ cm-2 is expected and the flux - 67 is dominated by muon neutrino (%).
+- 67 Predictions for the neutrino flux are obtained via jnubeam version 10d.
+For a - detailed description of jnubeam, see Ref.[1].
+At the INGRID detector location - ${69}$ a total neutrino flux per proton on target of cm-2 is expected.
 Figure 2.2 shows the energy spectrum at the INGRID center module, horizontal edge module and the Super-Kamiokande detector.
-Because each INGRID module covers the different off-axis angle, neutrino energy spectrum is slightly different at each module.
-Table 2.1 shows the mean neutrino energy at each module and the mean energy is different for about 0.3 GeV between the center module and the edge module.
+Because each INGRID module covers the different off-axis angle, the neutrino energy spectrum is slightly different at each module.
+Table 2.1 shows the average neutrino energy at each module and the average energy is different for about GeV between the center module and the edge module.

-&lt;sup>1This INGRID MC is not the software of ND280 software packages module# 0 1 2 3 4 5 6 SK $Mean\ energy[GeV]$
+$^{^1\}mathrm{This}$ INGRID MC is not the software of ND280 software packages module# 0 1 2 3 4 5 6 SK $Average\ energy[GeV]$

-Figure 2.2: Neutrino energy spectrum predicted by inubeam
+Figure 2.2: Neutrino energy spectrum predicted by jnubeam

-Table 2.1: Mean of the beam neutrino energy
+Table 2.1: Average neutrino energy

-73 Neutrino interaction simulation
+76 Neutrino interaction simulation

 We simulate neutrino interactions with target iron plate (Fe) in the INGRID detector with the NEUT program libraries.
 Currently, we simulate all the neutrino interaction with iron (Fe) as the target nuclei, although INGRID consists of iron, scintillator and support material.
 Simulation with correct material is under preparation.
-For a detailed description of NEUT, see Ref.??.
+For a detailed description of NEUT, see Ref.[2].

-Detector response simulation
+82 Detector response simulation

 We simulate the detector response to the generated particles from the neutrino interaction with simulator based on GEANT4.
 We obtain the x and y position of the neutrino interaction from jubeam flux file.
-The vertex z is uniformly generated in iron and scintillator tacker taking into account the mass ratio of iron planes (99.54 ton) to scintillator planes (3.74 ton).
+The vertex z is uniformly generated in the iron plate and the scintillator tacker taking into account the mass ratio of iron planes (99.54 ton) to scintillator planes (3.74 ton).

-Detector response simulation includes following effects which have an impact to the efficiency to neutrino interactions.
+Detector response simulation includes following effects which have an impact to the efficiency to the neutrino interactions.

 - We tuned the conversion factor from energy deposit to number of photon in MC simulation by adjusting the peak PE of beam related sand muon.
-We also includes the quenching effect of scintillator, attenuation of photon propagating in the fiber and MPPC response model (we refer the report by Calibration group of ND280 working group put on http://www.t2k.org/nd280/calib/Meetings/Jan10Workshop/MPPClinearity/at\download/filet2k.org).
-Figure 2.3 shows the typical PE distribution of beam related sand muon after these MC tuning. - Although the inefficiency resulted from the photoelectron statistics (light yield is $\sim 30$ PE at peak and threshold is 2.5 PE) is expected to be small (0.1%), each channel has $1 \sim 2\%$ inefficiency resulted from the gap between scintillator bars, which is studied by cosmic-ray data.
+We also include the quenching effect of scintillator, attenuation of photon propagating in the fiber and MPPC response model (we refer [?]
+Figure 2.3 shows the typical PE distribution of beam related sand muon after these MC tuning. - Although the inefficiency resulted from the photoelectron statistics (light yield is ~ 30 PE at peak and threshold is 2.5 PE) is expected to be small (less than 0.1%), each channel has $1 \sim 2\%$ inefficiency resulted from the gap between scintillator bars, which is studied by cosmic-ray data.
 Figure 2.4 black line shows the tracking inefficiency of data.
 Because the particle with low angle can go through the gap easily, the inefficiency become larger to the low angle track.
-We tuned the cross-section of the scintillator bar in MC with real geometry (Fig.2.5) to reproduce the inefficiency of data (Fig.2.4 blue and red).
+We tuned the cross-section of the scintillator bar in MC with real geometry (Fig.2.5) to reproduce the angular dependence of the inefficiency in data (Fig.2.4 blue and red).

-• Accidental hits by MPPC dark noise result in miss reconstruction of the track, miss identification of the vertex position for example.
-In consequence the number of neutrino event candidates should be influenced by MPPC dark noise.
+• Accidental hits by MPPC dark noise result in miss reconstruction of the track, miss identification of the vertex position.
+In consequence the selection efficiency is influenced by MPPC dark noise.
 In MC the MPPC noise hit is generated to reproduce the number of PE, timing, and noise rate of data (Fig.2.6 shows the timing distribution).